hiteda/hiteda/README.md

 ## Hello!

 I'm David.
-I'm currently working at Tektronix, adding features to and squashing bugs in embedded applications in Windows and Linux, primarily using C++ and Qt.
+I'm currently working at Tektronix, adding features to and squashing bugs in applications running on Windows and Linux, primarily using C++ and Qt.
 I am also in the long process of building a banjo.

 In my free time, I enjoy spending time with my family, learning web development tools like React and ASP.NET, playing music, hiking, and building things out of wood.